 First and foremost, thank you for supporting ESR.
-We’ve already received your support and are processing it.
+We’ve already received your subscription and are processing it.
 We will send you your access key to the email you provided shortly.
 That will allow you to download a copy of the ESR releases.

 We are already a member.
 How do we access the ESR files?

 We are an end user organization that’s subscribed to ESR.
 On how many sites can we use ESR?

 We deploy a site with a custom workflow based on "git".
 How can we merge ESR changes into our project?

 ESR includes an export of the git history.
 Alongside the normal downloads (such as "civicrm-X.Y.Z-drupal.tar.gz" or "civicrm-X.Y.Z-wordpress.zip"), there is another file "civicrm-X.Y.Z-patchset.tar.gz".
 The export is generated via "git format-patch", and you can import with "git am /path/to/patch/files".
 Of course, we can't anticipate all the custom workflows out there.
 Fortunately, the patch-file format is versatile and supported by many tools.